hssamconf/k8s-test-project/README.md

 - `src/`: Source code directory for the Spring Boot application.
 - `Dockerfile`: Dockerfile for building the Docker image.
-- `kubernetes/`: Folder containing Kubernetes deployment and service configurations.
-  - `deployment.yaml`: Deployment configuration for the Spring Boot application.
+- `k8s.yaml`: Kubernetes deployment & service configuration for the Spring Boot application.
-  - `service.yaml`: Service configuration for exposing the application.

 ## Contributing